Rekkonnect/AdventOfCSharp/README.md

 - Detailed part solution status declaration and tracking
 - Custom part solvers (fanmade "Part 3" problems, easter eggs, and more)
 - Source analyzers that ensure correct usage of the framework
+- Source generated benchmarking and unit testing
+  - Customized input file path
+  - Easy to setup in very few lines of code
+  - Automatically generated unit tests for all available referenced problem solutions
+  - Flexibility customizing generated benchmarks and unit tests

 Upcoming features:
+- Further flexibility for customizing benchmarking methods
+- Support solving the same problem in multiple languages
-- Benchmarking
+- Nested solution classes
+- Improved input generation tools
 - and [more](https://github.com/AlFasGD/AdventOfCSharp/issues)

 ## Documentation

-A full documentation guide outside the project template will be completed soon.
-For the time being, documentation is available on the [docs directory](/docs).
+The documentation guides outside the project template are continuously in the works, available on the [docs directory](/docs/).

 ## Demo